zaeemali272/Hyprland-dots/README.md

 - **Game-related optimizations**

 If you say **no**, the related scripts/services are removed so your environment stays clean.

-## 📱 Waydroid Setup (Optional)

-The installer will ask if you want Waydroid:

-- If yes → installs Waydroid + helper scripts + systemd user services.
-- If no → asks if you want to keep the scripts (for later manual setup) or purge them completely.

 ## 🔐 Autologin